kevoreilly/CAPEv2/docs/book/src/installation/host/installation.rst

 .. _`cape2.sh`: https://github.com/kevoreilly/CAPEv2/blob/master/installer/cape2.sh

+    .. note:: CAPE is being maintained and updated in a `rolling <https://en.wikipedia.org/wiki/Rolling_release>`_ fashion.
+That is, there are no versions or releases.
+It is your responsibility to regularly ``pull`` the repo and stay up to date.

 You need to give execution permission to script `chmod a+x cape2.sh`.
 Please keep in mind that all our scripts use the ``-h`` flag to print the help and usage message.
 However, it is recommended to read the scripts themselves to **understand** what they do.

 Please become familiar with available options using::